blogmywiki/PiLittleRadio/README.md

 ### Install a webserver
 - How do you install a webserver?
 You just install a webserver.
 - Ok, there's a bit more to it.
-But really, not much more.
+But not much more.
 There's a good guide to installing nginx, a lightweight webserver, here: https://www.raspberrypi.org/documentation/remote-access/web-server/nginx.md
 - In short, you need to type `sudo apt update` then install it with `sudo apt install nginx`
 - Start the server with `sudo /etc/init.d/nginx start`
-- On your laptop browse to http://192.168.1.199 (replace that number with your Pi's IP address) and you should see the ‘welcome to nginx’ message served.
+- On your laptop, browse to http://192.168.1.199 (replace that number with your Pi's IP address, or the name you gave the hostname, e.g. http://pilittleradio) and you should see the ‘welcome to nginx’ message served.
 - The default web page is in /var/www/html on your Pi, and that's where we need to copy the index.php and shutdown.php files that form part of this project.

 ### Enable PHP